Andrew Rosenblum

 Decades of marketing have led to these zero-calorie drinks being believed to be the same as flavored water.

 Ryder says artificial sweeteners trick the body into thinking it’s sugar.
-Recent studies suggest that diet soda can stimulate food cravings or confuse the body, making it unhealthy .
-Obese women and men ate more in response to sucralose-sweetened drinks compared to a control group that drank regular sugar-sweetened soda.
+Recent studies suggest that diet soda can stimulate food cravings or confuse the body, making it unhealthy.
+Obese women and people ate more in response to sucralose-sweetened beverages compared to a control group that drank regular sugar sweetened soda.

 “Sugar and alternative sweeteners are all small molecules, and they all fundamentally do the same thing,” he says.
 “They bombard your T1R2 and T1R3 taste receptors.”
-These molecules essentially overstimulate our systems, which have barely been exposed to them, but are now ubiquitous.
+These molecules essentially overstimulate our systems, which have barely been consumed but are now ubiquitous.

 Ryder says that taste receptors on the tongue and in the gastrointestinal tract not only detect sweetness but also perform important signaling functions.
 “They tell your brain, ‘Hey, sugar is coming!
 It’s time to make insulin now.
 We need to get sugar into the bloodstream so we can send it to the cells that need it.’”